het-tanis/prolug-labs/Automation-Labs/Unit6_Container_Builds/step2/text.md

 ### Lab Activities

 Your team has decided to use Hashicorp Packer as a tool for accurately building and pushing images in your environment.
-You have decided to use it to push your simple flask app, and test the capabilities of putting it into a CI/CD pipeline.
+You have decided to use it to push a simple nginx app that shows a static page.

-Build the same container that you did with docker in step 1, but with the name packer prepended to it.
+Build the static index.html

+Build the nginx with your loaded static content

 <br>
 <details>